Divination, The Occult, and Winning Commander

 If you've got Flubs, the Fool on field and just 1 card in hand, you're in the ideal position.
 This deck has a bunch of cards that are "free casts", which is to say the spell has a CMC of 0, it produces enough mana to pay for itself like Wild Cantor, or makes more mana than is needed to cast it like Sol Ring.
 From here, it's cast, cast, cast until you hit a WinCon and/or major synergy.
 Here's a few to look for:

-- Purphoros, God of the Forge and Agate Instigator for 3 total ping damage to all opponents triggered by many other cards.
+- Purphoros, God of the Forge and Agate Instigator effects for ping damage to all opponents triggered by creatures entering the battlefield.
 Cast Chatterstorm for a likely game ender.

 - Aetherflux Reservoir to very quickly eliminate another player, if not the whole pod in one turn.